-I used to travel a great deal for my previous job, and on a couple of occasions I was lucky enough to travel to France.
-During one of these trips, we had enough spare time that one of our hosts brought us to a local wine shop, and there we acted like dumb Canadians and asked which wines should we buy that we most likely couldn’t get in Canada.
-The shopkeeper was very nice and accommodating, and he helped us all pick up a few bottles of some excellent French wine.
+I used to travel a great deal for my previous job, and on several occasions, I was lucky enough to travel to France.
+During one of these trips, we had enough spare time that one of our hosts brought us to a local wine shop, and there we acted like silly Canadians and asked which wines we should buy that we most likely couldn’t get in Canada.
+The shopkeeper was very friendly and accommodating, and he helped us all pick up a few bottles of some excellent French wine.

-This trip took place about 12 years ago (if my recollection is correct), and when I returned my wife was very happy to see that I had picked up this wine and we both decided that we should save this wine for a special occasion, and we put the wine away in our wine cupboard (no we don’t have a wine cellar or anything as fancy as that).
+This trip took place about a long time ago (if my recollection is correct), and when I returned, my wife was pleased to see that I had picked up this wine, and we both decided that we should save this wine for a special occasion, and we put the wine away in our wine cupboard (no we don’t have a wine cellar or anything as fancy as that).

-This is a picture of the bottle of wine, for those wine enthusiasts, who think this is yet another story that I have spun out of whole cloth.
+This is a picture of the bottle of wine for those wine enthusiasts who think this is yet another story I have spun out of whole cloth.

-This wine sat in our wine cabinet for years, and many special occasions passed in our lives: The first new year, then another, then the Millennium, birth of our son, my finding a new job, and countless birthdays and anniversaries, yet we either forgot about the wine, or figured it was not the right time to uncork this special wine.
+This wine sat in our wine cabinet for years.
+Many special occasions passed in our lives: The first new year, then another, then the Millennium, the birth of our son, my finding a new job, and countless birthdays and anniversaries, yet we either forgot about the wine or figured it was not the right time to uncork this particular wine.

-On Saturday this past week, my wife was in dire need of some wine for cooking, and we finally decided maybe it was time to try this wine (after all it was over 12 years since we had purchased it).
-I argued for a minute about wasting this wine for cooking, but decided we could drink the rest of it that evening, so I finally relented.
+On Saturday this past week, my wife was in dire need of some wine for cooking, and we finally decided it was time to try this wine (after all, it was over 12 years since we had purchased it).
+I argued for a minute about wasting this wine for cooking but decided we could drink the rest of it that evening, so I finally relented.

-So I had tried to get my wife a nice gift, in a hard to find French Wine, we had saved it away for a special occasion, but because we never followed through, when we finally did open it, the wine was horrible.
+So I had tried to get my wife a lovely gift, in a hard-to-find French Wine, we had saved it away for a special occasion, but because we never followed through, when we finally did open it, the wine was horrible.

-Is there a financial angle to this story, or is this just me telling another long winded story (no comments about that specific point please)?
+Is there a financial angle to this story, or is this just me telling another long-winded story?

-Are you saving for a special occasion, or for your retirement?
-Sometimes it is important to remember why you are saving and complete your savings plan by getting what you were saving for, or you may feel cheated (which I did with that wine).
+Are you saving for a special occasion or your retirement?
+Sometimes it is essential to remember why you are saving and complete your savings plan by getting what you were saving for, or you may feel cheated (which I did with that wine).

-Make sure that you are able to enjoy that retirement or special occasion, or your saving may well go “off” and you will not be able to enjoy the fruits of your labour?
+Make sure you can enjoy that retirement or special occasion, or your savings may well go “off” and you will not be able to enjoy the fruits of your labour.

-There are countless stories of people who worked themselves very hard during their working years and didn’t take care of themselves, and ended up dieing before they retired, or they were in such a bad state health-wise, they couldn’t enjoy their retirement.
+There are countless stories of people who worked very hard during their working years, didn’t take care of themselves, and ended up dying before they retired, or were in such a bad state health-wise that they couldn’t enjoy their retirement.